evert/evert.github.com/_posts/2019/2019-01-03-a-look-back-at-sf.md

 takes about 1-2 months to no longer really see the homeless".
 While he didn't mean it literally, most people I spoke to adjusted to the homelessness problem after living in SF for a little while, and developed a sort of cognitive dissonance.
-For me the initial also shock wore off after some time and it became fact of life.
+For me the initial shock wore off after some time and it became fact of life.
 Occasionally you're pulled back to reality when something particularly shocking happens right in front of you.
 Sharing those events with friends usually result in conversations where people comment on how absurd